Prevent heat exchanger performance issues with predictive maintenance

 Let’s consider an analogy.
 The standard for changing the oil in a car hasn’t significantly evolved in over half a century.
 It’s typically recommended every certain number of miles or after a set period.
 However, much like industrial equipment, not all cars (or drivers) are created equal.

 This is where the concept of predictive maintenance comes in.
-Rather than adhering strictly to a one-size-fits-all schedule, PdM combines the manufacturer’s recommended maintenance schedule with real-time data about the specific usage and conditions of your heat exchanger to determine the most optimal time for maintenance.
+Rather than adhering strictly to a one-size-fits-all schedule, predictive maintenance combines the manufacturer’s recommended maintenance schedule with real-time data about the specific usage and conditions of your heat exchanger to determine the most optimal time for maintenance.
 The goal here is to catch potential issues before they become problematic and schedule maintenance activities when they create minimal disruption to your daily operations.

-PRO TIP:In industries like ethanol production, major maintenance overhauls – known as “turnarounds” – often occur in the spring and fall.
+| PRO TIP: In industries like ethanol production, major maintenance overhauls – known as “turnarounds” – often occur in the spring and fall.
 If you can use predictive maintenance to align the most intensive servicing with these planned downtime periods, you can significantly reduce any lost production time.
 This way, predictive maintenance becomes an integral part of your strategic planning, leading to optimal heat exchanger performance. |

 The key to predictive maintenance: data